rivertale/pp-f23-final-project/README.md

 To avoid excessive execution times, the loop is exited when the overall pixel change falls below our predefined threshold indicating convergence.

-**Pthread**
+**pthread**

-Figure below gives an overview of our Pthread implementation and shows how it parallelizes the steps in the serial approach.
+The figure below gives an overview of our Pthread implementation and shows how it parallelizes the steps in the serial approach.
 The main parts being parallelized are the three states: classifying points, updating centroids, and checking cluster switching proportion.

 <img width="256" src="https://i.imgur.com/Xzwjv20.png" title="source: imgur.com" />